Overview Michel Roggo

 Using the technique he developed for salmon, Michel began photographing other freshwater subjects, focussing more and more on freshwater landscapes, and revealing these unique habitats for perhaps the first time.
 He has since become an award-winning leader in his field.
 "We know what coral reefs look like", Michel says, "but what about the creeks, streams, lakes and ponds on our doorstep?
 I'm always looking for new and interesting scenes with the most dramatic light - a marsh pond, under the ice in a mountain stream, among algae… these habitats are hardly ever seen but they are incredibly beautiful."
 Michel Roggo still uses remote control systems under water, but at the age of sixty he began shooting pictures while snorkelling.
 Two years later, he took up diving – in the Siberian Ozero Baykal, the largest and deepest lake in the world.

 In 2011, with the experience of more than a hundred expeditions behind him, Michel Roggo launched an ambitious project dedicated to freshwater: The Freshwater Project.
-In four years he plans to photograph thirty different and spectacular freshwater environments from around the world.
-The project is supported by the IUCN International Union for Conservation of Nature.
+In seven years he photographed forty different and spectacular freshwater environments from around the world.
+The project was supported by the IUCN International Union for Conservation of Nature.

 More than 18'000 photographs used by clients such as GEO, GEO Special, Mare, BBC Wildlife Magazine, Figaro Magazine, Terre Sauvage, Paris Match, Nature Canada, Alaska Magazine, The National Magazine, Lamborghini Magazine, Airone, DU, Schweizer Illustrierte, Sierra Magazine, Vokrug Sveta, Nanyang Siang Pau, Art Malaysia Magazine, Pacific Discovery, Kosmos, Photographie, Illustré, Schweizer Familie, Natura, Naturfoto, Adventure, British Columbia Magazine, Revue Schweiz, Frankfurter Allgemeine Magazin, Bianco Magazine, Newlook, Camera Natura, Terra, Science, New Scientist, Tonhalle Zürich, Aquatis Hotel, Swisscom, Canon Europe, Transhelvetica, SF Schweizer Fernsehen, TSR Télévision Suisse Romande, WWF International, WWF Switzerland, ARKive, IUCN, Presence Switzerland, National Geographic and many others.

-2017 Museum of Natural History, Fribourg, Switzerland 2017 MV Ortelius, Antarctica 2016 Gesamtschule Lindental, Switzerland 2016 Naturmuseum Frauenfeld, Switzerland 2015 Cultural night, Langenthal, Switzerland 2013 Museum of Natural History, Fribourg, Switzerland 2013 WiLDspeak at WILD10, Salamanca, Spain 2013 Takaka Community Centre, New Zealand 2012 Museum of Natural History, St.Gallen, Switzerland 2012 Taylors’s University, Kuala Lumpur, Malaysia 2012 National Oceanography Centre, Southampton, U.K. 2012 Photoplay, Moscow, Russia 2011 Wildphotos, London, UK 2011 Higher Colleges of Technology, Fujairah, UAE 2008 Wildphotos, London, UK
+2017 Landshut Castle, Switzerland 2017 Swiss Agency for Development and Cooperation SDC, Fribourg, Switzerland 2017 Castle Arbon, Switzerland 2017 Museum of Natural History, Fribourg, Switzerland 2017 Federal Office for the Environment FOEN, Berne, Switzerland 2017 MV Ortelius, Antarctica 2016 Gesamtschule Lindental, Switzerland 2016 Naturmuseum Frauenfeld, Switzerland 2015 Cultural night, Langenthal, Switzerland 2013 Museum of Natural History, Fribourg, Switzerland 2013 WiLDspeak at WILD10, Salamanca, Spain 2013 Takaka Community Centre, New Zealand 2012 Museum of Natural History, St.Gallen, Switzerland 2012 Taylors’s University, Kuala Lumpur, Malaysia 2012 National Oceanography Centre, Southampton, U.K. 2012 Photoplay, Moscow, Russia 2011 Wildphotos, London, UK 2011 Higher Colleges of Technology, Fujairah, UAE 2008 Wildphotos, London, UK

 2016 Lindenhof Spital, Berne, Switzerland 2016 CHUV, Lausanne, Switzerland 2015 Aquatis Hotel, Lausanne, Switzerland 2014 Banque Raiffeisen Fribourg-Ouest, Switzerland 2011 Raric AG, Düdingen, Switzerland 2008 Raiffeisen Bank Fribourg, Switzerland 2007 Museum of Natural History, Berne, Switzerland 2006 Namsen Laksakvarium, Grong, Norway 2005 Groupe e, Fribourg, Switzerland 2005 Museum of Natural History, Thurgau, Switzerland 2005 Cantonal Bank of Fribourg, Flamatt, Switzerland 2003 Museum of Natural History, Fribourg